beyarkay/masters-thesis/src/05_results.md

 Plots b and d highlights the region where $F_1 > 0.5$, showing several clusters for SVM models and regions occupied by the two neural network based models:
 FFNN and HFFNN.
-The clusters for SVM are discussed more in section TODO.
-One can see that the training $F_1$ is almost always higher than the validation
-$F_1$, as would be expected from models with a capacity to overfit to data that has been seen before.
+One can see that the training $F_1$ is almost always higher than the validation $F_1$, as would be expected from models with a capacity to overfit to data that has been seen before.

 The higher the $F_1$ ratio, the more probable it is that the model has overfit to the training data (as it was unable to generalise its performance to the